Observation at Night

 Night observation is very different from observation during daylight.
-At night we rely on our sense of hearing combined with sight and artificial light to locate animals.
-Nocturnal birds and mammals have very acute senses compared to ours and they are usually aware of us long before we see them.
-Most often I find an animal by its call or the noise it makes as it moves, then I locate it using eye-shine, which is the reflection of light from the retina.
+At night we rely on our senses of hearing and sight in conjunction with artificial light to locate an animal.
+Nocturnal animals have very acute senses compared to ours and they are usually aware of our presence long before we detect them.
+Often I find an animal by its call or noise, then locate it by it's eye-shine.

 Vision is a complex sense which involves the brain interpreting signals from the light sensitive rod and cone cells in the retina at the back of the eye.
 Cones are fully active in bright light and rods only work in very dim light.
 Diurnal animals including humans have cone dominated vision which enables excellent colour perception in daylight with high visual acuity.
 Nocturnal species have eyes with a greater proportion of rods, which makes for enhanced vision in low light.
 Nocturnal eyes also have a number of physical adaptations to collect more light, including larger eyes having a short focal length, wide aperture and often a highly reflective tapetum lucidium which allows light to pass twice through the retina.

 In most vertebrates, rod cells which have a peak spectral sensitivity at approximately 500nm (dotted curve in graph below) are completely insensitive to red light.
 Consequently, you can observe many nocturnal species at night by using dim red light without causing disturbance.
 Different species see red light to varying degrees and nearly all can see a red light if they look at it because their retinas do contain red sensitive L-cones.

 The graph below shows the spectral sensitivity of the rods and cones in the human eye.
 The cones types are referred to as 'L', 'M, and 'S' , referring to long, medium, and short wavelengths, respectively..

 Human perception of colour under widely different levels of illumination is summarised below.